5GEVE/5geve-wp3-dcm-deployment/README.md

 ### 3. Download this DCM repository from Gitlab

-It is contained in the automated-infrastructure-scripts Ansible project:
+It is contained in the 5geve-wp3-dcm-deployment Ansible project:

 ```sh
 $ cd /tmp